httpwg/wg-materials/ietf103/minutes.md

 ?: I'm not sure what the use case for this is.
 Couldn't we use Connection: close.
 Why would half-closed be useful?

 David S: I don't think there are apps that do this for operational reasons.
 Still...
-I think it makse sense to have guidance.
+I think it makes sense to have guidance.
 You can save resources with this.
 If you know new requests aren't coming in, you can save resources.

 Eric Kinnear: This make ssense for HTTP1.
 But in the H2 world, we have different expectations. "half-closed means nothing" may be the safer answer.